GAP 200.360, Charging Clerical and/or Administrative Expenses to Federally Funded Projects

 - Timing and Approvals

-- The administrative salary expense is for the performance of one or more of the activities or projects listed in the examples of “major projects” in Section V. Major Projects.
+- The administrative salary expense is for the performance of one or more of the activities or projects listed in the examples of “major projects” in OMB Circular A-21.
 In order for the administrative activity to qualify for direct charging for federally sponsored projects, it generally must be greater than the routine level of such services typically provided by the academic departments.